 No matter how many safety guidelines and practices you’ve set in place, they won’t do any good if your employees aren’t aware and invested in following those guidelines.
 The safest work environments occur when employees, at all levels of the organization, work together to communicate and adhere to the safety standards set in place.
-A successful safety program is one that encourages employees to report unsafe situations and behaviors, and encourages safe practices throughout each and every work day.
+By following these workplace safety tips you can develop a successful safety program that encourages employees to report unsafe situations and behaviors, and promotes safe practices throughout each and every work day.

 Here are 8 workplace safety tips every employee should know to ensure all employees are engaged in developing a safety program that encourages the shared responsibility of everyone in the workplace:

 Every job site has inherent dangers, whether that’s large, heavy machinery, conveyor belts, or even tripping over items in the office.
 The best way to keep yourself safe is to be aware of your surroundings.
 The more familiar you are with your tasks and workplace, the more aware you’ll be of the potential hazards.
 Knowing your surroundings and being aware of potential hazards will help you and your co-workers avoid unnecessary or dangerous situations.

 We’ve all heard that age old saying, “lift with your legs—not your back,” but keeping correct posture refers to more than just employees who lift things regularly.
 If you work at a desk, you also need to make sure you have good posture to avoid back problems, neck pain, and even carpal tunnel.
 Of course, if you do have to lift things at work, be sure to keep your back straight and lift with your legs.
 And if you ever need to lift something you think might be too heavy, take a few extra seconds to find the mechanical aid that can help you, or lift with a partner.
 Whether it’s a forklift or a wheelbarrow, your back is worth those extra few seconds.

 #3 Take Regular Breaks